Warning: Story contains graphic content.

 An autopsy revealed the woman suffered at least eight separate head injuries.
 They were so significant that fragments of her skull were pressed into her brain.

-Borton told police he intended to "incapacitate" the mother so he could sexually offend against the daughter.
+Borton told police he intended to "incapacitate" the 52-year-old so he could sexually offend against the daughter.